 Core Symptoms of Menopause

 Hot flashes can be one of the most common symptoms of menopause.
 They are typically characterized by a sudden feeling of warmth or heat in the upper body and face, accompanied by profuse sweating.
 Hot flashes can last from a few seconds to several minutes and often disrupt sleep patterns during the night.
 Other symptoms of menopause include vaginal dryness, irregular menstrual cycles, mood swings, depression and anxiety, headaches, difficulty concentrating, fatigue and weight gain.
 You can better manage the transition into postmenopausal years by taking care of yourself.
-The team here at Charles Evans Center a gynecologist in brentwood that accepts medicare can help with menopause today!
+The team here at CEC Health Center a gynecologist in brentwood that accepts medicare can help with menopause today!

 These symptoms may begin before actual menopause occurs and continue into the postmenopausal years.
 Treatment options vary depending on age, medical history and severity of symptoms and range from lifestyle changes such as diet modification to hormone replacement therapy (HRT).
 It is important to discuss any treatment options with your doctor to ensure the best possible outcome.